A Few-Shot Meta-Learning based Siamese Neural Network using Entropy Features for Ransomware Classification: Introduction

 In this research work, we propose a few-shot learning based method Siamese Neural Network (SNN) that is capable of not only detecting different ransomware families but also accurately classifying ransomware variants belonging to the same ransomware family even in the presence of only a small number of training samples available.

-The contribution of our proposed model is following: \begin{itemize} \item Our proposed model can learn unique ransomware signatures from different ransomware classes even if the number of ransomware samples for each class is very small. \item Different from existing models typically use image features, we use entropy features directly extracted from each ransomware binary file as inputs to our model.
+The contributions of our proposed model are the following: \begin{itemize} \item Our proposed model can learn unique ransomware signatures from different ransomware classes even if the number of ransomware samples for each class is very small. \item Different from the existing models, which typically use image features, we use entropy features directly obtained from each ransomware binary file as inputs to our model.
 This prevents information loss typically associated with image feature conversion.
-The use of entropy features thus significantly contributes towards accurately distinguishing different ransomware signatures represented in different ransomware classes addressing the first issue we discussed earlier. \item To solve the second issue associated with the existing approaches, we use a pre-trained VGG-16 network as a part of the meta-learning process to generate more accurate weights that accurately capture the characteristics of each ransomware sample.
-This not only contributes to improving the classification accuracy but also avoids the potential bias associated with the use of a limited number of training samples in a deep learning model. \item Our proposed model uses a combination of two center loss and a softmax loss to accurately capture the similarity between ransomware samples belonging to the same class (i.e., intra-class variance) and the di-similarity across ransomware samples across different ransomware classes (i.e., inter-class variance). \item Our experiments tested on the total of 1,046 ransomware samples with 11 different classes show that the proposed model is highly effective for correctly classifying different ransomware samples by achieving the classification with the weighted F1-score exceeding 86\%, which outperformed other existing benchmark methods. \end{itemize}
+The use of entropy features thus significantly contributes towards accurately distinguishing different ransomware signatures represented in different ransomware classes, addressing the first issue we discussed earlier. \item To solve the second issue associated with the existing approaches, we use a pre-trained VGG-16 network as a part of the meta-learning process to generate weights that more accurately capture the characteristics of each ransomware sample.
+This not only contributes to improving the classification accuracy but also avoids the potential bias associated with the use of a limited number of training samples in a deep learning model. \item Our proposed model uses a combination of two center losses and a softmax loss to accurately capture the similarity between the ransomware samples belonging to the same class (i.e., intra-class variance) and the di-similarity across the ransomware samples across different ransomware classes (i.e., inter-class variance). \item Our experiments, tested on a total of 1,046 ransomware samples with 11 different classes, show that the proposed model is highly effective for correctly classifying different ransomware samples by achieving the classification with the weighted F1-score exceeding 86\%, which outperformed other existing benchmark methods. \end{itemize}